tkukurin/arxiv_analysis/README.md

 A project to help explore arXiv research papers and fuel new scientific discovery.

-I am interested to put a team together of people that are interested in exploring this dataset and report insights.
+I am interested to put a team together of people that are interested in exploring the [arXiv dataset](https://www.kaggle.com/Cornell-University/arxiv) and report insights.
 These insights will be documented and reported in the form a article/paper and published.

 The second part of the project is to potentially build a discovery tool that supports semantic search capabilities.